zeroknowledgediscovery/PKsaas/README.md

 + Build capability to charge account based on pricing tier and usage
 + Have option for generating invoices

+## Sample dummy programs

+Please take a look at the python script (run_dummy_model.py) provided to have an idea about the interface necessary.
 We next describe the IO specification